Healthy Butternut Squash Sweet Potato Soup

 Fall has officially arrived and with it the season of winter squashes, warm soups and teas and lots of coziness.
 This delicious combination of butternut squash sweet potato soup will make you forget about the fact that it is cold outside.
 If you don’t already love fall, this soup will make you look forward to this season.

 If you have never tried to make your own broth I encourage you to try, It is super simple and cheap.
-Check out the recipe for my homemade healing chicken bone broth.
+Check out the recipe for my healing homemade chicken bone broth.
 Homemade beef bone broth or store bought broth works as well.
-Even though I have to say after trying both that I like this soup better with homemade broth.
-If you are vegan simply exchange the broth with vegetable stock.
+Even though I have to say, after trying both, that I like this soup better with homemade broth.

 Don’t throw away the seeds.
 Bake them in the oven with a little bit of olive oil and salt until golden brown.
 They taste super delicious.

 This recipe is a variation of my mom’s delicious butternut squash soup and I have to say that I appreciate everything she does even more after making this soup on my own.
 Because it is not a quick 20 minute one, but it is so worth the time spent.
 Here a few tricks to optimize your time.